The Best Acoustic Preamp Pedal Guide

 Best Acoustic Preamp Selection Methodology

-The first Edition was published in 2016 and the current Edition was published on September 8, 2022.
+The first Edition was published in 2016.
+The current edition was published on November 4, 2024

-We started by looking at all the acoustic preamp pedals that are readily available from United States retailers which have been designed for use on stage.
-We then placed those with the most promising reviews and ratings on our short-list to produce ratings for.
+We started by looking at all the best acoustic preamp pedals that are readily available from United States retailers and that have been designed for live performance use.
+We then placed those with the most promising reviews and ratings on our shortlist to produce ratings for.
 This resulted in a short list of 32 preamps, and you can see their ratings in our Music Gear Database.

-We collected over 6,700 relevant opinions from forum discussions, reviews, ratings and recommendations, including the most recent ones up to September of 2022 (a 4.7% increase over the previous edition), which we processed with the Gearank Algorithm to produce the rating scores out of 100 you see above.
+We collected over 7000 relevant opinions from forum discussions, reviews, ratings, and recommendations, including the most recent ones, which we processed with the Gearank Algorithm to produce the rating scores out of 100 you see above.
 We chose those with the highest ratings to recommend.

 About the Author and Contributors